jengalas/pz-adventures-jekyll/_posts/2023/2023-09-09-acadia-adventures-2023-day-3.md

 <p>In 1900, according to the Maine Memory Network, Morrell made the park grounds available for use by Bar Harbor's newly-formed Horse Show and Fair Association.
 Horse shows were held there for three days each August from 1900-1912.</p>

-<p>According to a memorial plaque alongside Route 3, on the current Jackson Laboratory campus, Morrell dedicated a small greenspace park to the people of the town of Bar Harbor [date?].</p>
+<p>Last year, we located a memorial plaque alongside Route 3, on the current Jackson Laboratory campus, dedicated to Morrell.</p>

+<p>This year, as you'll read below, we spent some more time exploring this small, hidden, but quite historic area.</p>

 {% include gallery.html gallery_id="gallery1" class="special2" %}